 Amendments shall be by a simple majority of a quorum of the membership.

-Submission to the president
+Submission to the UA president

 Amendments, once approved by the alliance shall be forwarded to the UA president for approval, modification or disapproval within ten days after the meeting by the executive officer and posted in the System Governance Office.